Venafi/vault-pki-backend-venafi/README.md

 :warning: **IMPORTANT:** Every member of a Vault cluster must be running with the same version of the plugin to avoid inconsistent, unexpected, and possibly erroneous results.

+## License

+Copyright &copy; Venafi, Inc. All rights reserved.

+This solution is licensed under the Mozilla Public License, Version 2.0.
+See `LICENSE` for the full license text.

+Please direct questions/comments to opensource@venafi.com.